Happy Dogs Training 8 week long Puppy Course, as well as all our other classes, is held in the grounds of Elmtree Canine Country Club.

 The course aims to show you how to have a great relationship with your new four legged friend.
-We teach you basic pet obedience, responsible dog ownership, relationship building exercise and give you information on health, nutrition, grooming, canine communication, and dog laws.
+We teach you basic pet obedience, responsible dog ownership, relationship building exercises and give you information on health, nutrition, grooming, canine communication, and dog laws.
 You will also be assessed for The Kennel Club Puppy Foundation Award throughout your course and if you complete all the areas required you will receive a Certificate and Rosette on your final week.
-The last week we will also discuss further training options with you as this is only the beginning of a very exciting journey for you and your puppy.
+During the last week we will also discuss further training options with you as this is only the beginning of a very exciting journey for you and your puppy.

-If you would like to come along to meet us, observe our classes and speak to one of our trainers to ensure that our Training School is the right one for you and your dog, we would then be very pleased to reserve you a place on one of our courses.
-If you cannot visit us you can reserve your space by making a Bank Transfer payment please phone for details.
+If you would like to come along to meet us, observe our classes and speak to one of our trainers to ensure that our Training School is the right one for you and your dog, we would be very pleased to reserve you a place on one of our courses.
+If you cannot visit us you can reserve your space by making a Bank Transfer Payment – please phone for details.

 Pet Dog Obedience Classes

-– Revisit previous obedience exercises extending where appropriate
+– Revisit previous obedience exercises extending where appropriate.

-– Introduction to play retrieve and extending to formal retrieves
+– Introduction to play retrieve and extending to formal retrieves.

-– Steady dogs to distractions in all control positions and walking
+– Steady dogs to distractions in all control positions and walking.

-– Heel work with directional changes
+– Heel work with directional changes.

-– Dog manners, life skills
+– Dog manners and life skills.

-– Stays, recall to present and finish
+– Stays, recall to present and finish.

-– Send away
+– Send away.

-– Introduction to scent work
+– Introduction to scent work.

-– Temperament test and dog examination
+– Temperament test and dog examination.

-– Leave away from handler
+– Leave away from handler.

-– Emergency stops
+– Emergency stops.

 Calm & Confident